-- Changing the complainant's transportation arrangements or providing an escort to ensure safe movement between classes and other activities. - Allowing the complainant to withdraw from or retake a class without penalty, or extending deadlines for examinations or other assignments. - Reassigning the respondent to another section, if the complainant and respondent are enrolled in the same lecture, discussion class, academic team, or project group. - Providing access to tutoring or other academic support. - Issuing an administrative "stay-away" (no contact) order. - Interim suspension of the respondent.
+- Changing the complainant's transportation arrangements or providing an escort to ensure safe movement between classes and other activities. - Allowing the complainant to withdraw from or retake a class without penalty, or extending deadlines for examinations or other assignments. - Reassigning the complainant or the respondent to another section, if the complainant and respondent are enrolled in the same lecture, discussion class, academic team, or project group. - Providing access to tutoring or other academic support. - Issuing an administrative "stay-away" (no contact) order. - Interim suspension of the respondent.

-The University will maintain as confidential any accommodations or protective measures provided to the complainant to the extent that maintaining such confidentiality would not impair the ability of the University to provide the accommodations or protective measures.
+The University will maintain as confidential any accommodations or supportive measures provided to the complainant and respondent to the extent that maintaining such confidentiality would not impair the ability of the University to provide the accommodations or supportive measures.

-An individual's failure to comply with restrictions imposed by interim measures is a violation of University Policy and a basis for disciplinary action, up to and including expulsion from the University.
+An individual's failure to comply with restrictions imposed by supportive measures is a violation of University Policy and a basis for disciplinary action, up to and including expulsion from the University.